dumux/dumux/examples/1ptracer/README.md

     using TracerProblem = GetPropType<TracerTypeTag, Properties::Problem>;
     auto tracerProblem = std::make_shared<TracerProblem>(fvGridGeometry);
 ```
-We use the the volume fluxes calculated in the previous section as input for the tracer model.
+We use the volume fluxes calculated in the previous section as input for the tracer model.
 ```cpp
     tracerProblem->spatialParams().setVolumeFlux(volumeFlux);
 ```